microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 64-byte aligned.

 This operation doesn't perform bounds checking for bias loads.
-If any part of the vector load is out of bounds then the entire operation is undefined.
+If any part of the vector load is out of bounds then the entire vector load will return zero.

 #### Return Type